ahmedabb104/Snake-Game/README.md

 # Snake-Game
-Classical snake game.
+Classic snake game made using Pygame.
 To play, run main.exe

 Controls:
 - Use the arrow keys to move the snake